-A young entrepreneur decided to take on the issue of female gendercide head on by helping girls across the world improve their conditions through education.
+A young entrepreneur decided to take on the issue of female gendercide head-on by helping girls across the world to improve their conditions through education.

 by Aisiri Amin

 A powerful documentary usually lingers on our mind longer than usual but eventually as the day progresses, replaced by mundane activities, it slips out through the crevices of our mind.
 But not for Susanna Manziaris.
 The twenty-something watched the life-changing documentary, It’s a Girl and couldn’t get it out of her head.

 It shook her in the way that a soul needs to be shaken in order to inspire change.
 Finally, in 2013, she founded GirlsHelpingGirls to “raise the status of women one girl at a time.”
 Today, she is building schools for hundreds of girls, making sure women are seen as equal to men and she is on her way to put an end to female gendercide, the systematic killing of baby girls around the world.

 Susanna Manziaris talks to INKLINE about GirlsHelpingGirls, addressing inequality through education, and how each one of us can bring about change.

 INKLINE: How did GirlsHelpingGirls come about?
 What was the idea behind it?

 SUSANNA MANZIARIS: I founded GirlsHelpingGirls when I was in Grade 10.
 I came across the documentary It’s a Girl, which highlights the practice of female gendercide.

 According to the United Nations, over 100 million girls are “missing” from the world today due to this practice.
 I was shocked by what I saw, and I felt compelled to create awareness.
 What started out as a small awareness campaign in Toronto quickly grew into a holistic effort to end gendercide.
 After an immense amount of research, I realized that the key to ending gendercide is through education.

 We began raising money to send girls to school in order for them to be seen as valuable members of their society, community.